Leo-Simpson/c-lasso/README.md

 ## Example on random data

-Here is an example of use of one of the methods  : concomitant algorithm with theoritical lambda, tested on data generated randomly.
+Here is an example of use of one of the methods  : concomitant algorithm with theoretical lambda, tested on data generated randomly.

 To generate the data :
 ```python